HumanVid: Demystifying Training Data for Camera-controllable Human Image Animation: Dataset

 \subsection{Internet Data Curation}

-To enhance the appearance diversity on top of synthetic videos, we collect real human-centric videos from copyright-free internet platforms~\cite{Pexels} with the same distribution of synthetic data: the pixel motions in such videos is only resulted from human skeleton motion or camera motion, not object movements or background dynamics.
+To enhance the appearance diversity of synthetic videos, we collect real human-centric videos from copyright-free internet platforms~\cite{Pexels}, where the pixel motions in videos is only resulted from human skeleton motion or camera motion, without any object movements or background dynamics.
 We utilize the Pexels API~\cite{Pexels} to scrape data based on around 100 keywords and employed a pose detector~\cite{yang2023effective} to analyze the data. {The pose detector focused on measuring the upper body keypoints' confidence, the ratio of the largest human bounding box over the frame $r$, the average number of humans present in each frame $n$, and the average motion (position offsets) of the keypoints $\Delta \bar{\mathbf{p}}$.
-With these statistics, we apply a specific filtering criteria: a) the human should occupy the main part of the image ($r > 0.07$); b) there should be few people ($n \le 4$); c) there should be a noticeable motion in keypoints to remove static videos ($\Delta \bar{\mathbf{p}}> 0.01$); d) No exits, entrances or occlusions of individuals in videos ($n \in \mathbb{Z}$). } As a result, we collect around 20k high-quality, real human-centric video clips with various appearances.
+With these statistics, we apply a specific filtering criteria: a) the human should occupy the main part of the image ($r > 0.07$); b) there should be few people ($n \le 4$); c) there should be a noticeable motion in keypoints to remove static videos ($\Delta \bar{\mathbf{p}}> 0.01$); d) No exits, entrances or occlusions of individuals in videos ($\mid n - \mathrm{round}(n)\mid < 0.01$). } As a result, we collect around 20k high-quality, real human-centric video clips with various human and scene appearances.